FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 You can easily add new fields or data types without explicitly declaring the document's structure, making it more flexible for users to view the data, edit it, or update the schema as much as they want.
 This flexibility also enables MongoDB to process and handle large amounts of data faster than many other databases.

+Even better, MongoDB provides drivers for many popular programming languages such as Python, Java, and JavaScript, enabling users to interact with data directly from their application's native code.
+This integration is achieved by using MongoDB libraries, eliminating the need to introduce complex languages like SQL to the application.

 Some of the many use cases for MongoDB include content management, eCommerce, real-time analytics, mobile applications, social networks, and many more applications that require handling vast amounts of unstructured or semi-structured data.

 **Read More:** [5 MongoDB-Compatible Alternatives](https://blog.ferretdb.io/5-database-alternatives-mongodb-2023/)